Obi2Kenoby/Rcube/README.md

 This game is already published on newgrounds: http://www.newgrounds.com/portal/view/618974

-It is actually more of 'sandbox' at the moment than a full game.
+It is actually more of a 'sandbox' at the moment than a full game.

 It makes use of the sheetengine library: http://sheetengine.codeplex.com/ <br>